 SGA funds policy and advocacy initiatives that are intended to improve the overall student experience.
 Any registered student organization that seeks SGA funds must first submit and present a funding proposal to ICC prior to petitioning SGA as an additional funding source.
 Once the registered student organization receives award notification from ICC, the registered student organization may then petition SGA to supplement funds already awarded ICC.
 To request SGA funds, the registered student organization is to submit an official SGA resolution at least 7 days prior to the date when funds are to be administered.
 SGA resolutions must include the amount awarded by ICC and are to be submitted to the SGA Vice President of Administration at firstname.lastname@example.org and copy the ICC Vice President of Finance at email@example.com.

-Interfraternity Council, National Pan-Hellenic Council, and Panhellenic Council (Greek Letter Organizations)
+Interfraternity Council, National Pan-Hellenic Council, and Panhellenic Association (Greek Letter Organizations)

 In cooperation with Student Activities, each council meets each semester to accomplish some of the following goals: